cloudacademypilot/sql-migration-prerequisites-lab/steps/2_dma-assessment-and-sku-recommendation/documentation.md

     ![DMA Assessment](assets/34.jpg)

-> Note: If you are not able to login with your Microsoft account credentials, Please copy-paste the file to your local machine and make the changes and again copy-paste into the virtual machine.

 ## Exercise 4: Runing DMA assessment powershell script

 1. In ```C:\Users\sqladmin``` path, right-click on ```SMF_DMAPreReqAssessCombo_V5.8.ps1``` script and select **Run with PowerShell** to run the script.